-Fortunately, tow truck financing is available to help you get the loan you need to buy the trucks that your business depends on.
+Fortunately, tow truck financing is available to help towing companies get the loans they need to buy the trucks that a business like yours depends on.

 Tow Truck Financing